The Best Wine Fridges On The Market, According To Reviews

 Hisense 54-Bottle Stainless Steel Built-In/Freestanding Wine Chiller

 Another option that falls in the middle in terms of bottle storage is the Hisense 54-Bottle Stainless Steel Built-In/Freestanding Wine Chiller, which can be installed built-in or freestanding.
-It's being sold for $900, which is admittedly not cheap, but for housing and maintaining that many bottles with a circulation fan, it's a fair price.
+It's admittedly not cheap, but for housing and maintaining that many bottles with a circulation fan, it's a fair price.
 One feature that makes this fridge stand out is the front panel ventilation system, meaning you can push this model up against a wall or other appliance.
 It also has a fingerprint-resistant, stainless steel alarm-equipped door that will alert you if it's been left ajar.
 Additionally, it contains six sliding shelves and dimmable LED lighting.
 You can even connect it to an app and monitor it wirelessly!

 Reviews of the Hisense call it well-built, easy to install, and quiet, and people also mention the sliding shelves, interior light, and beautiful design as pros.